ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 - OAuth integration for a secure and simple connection to PoE data services
 - Sound notifications for completed sets
 - Customizable hotkeys for core features (set tracking, stash overlay, etc.)
+- __[NEW FOR 3.28] Supports regal, chance, and exalted orb recipes in addition to chaos orb recipes__

 ## Screenshots